 The Grilvayns might be awful, but they wouldn’t be so impulsive as to try and physically harm her, certainly not while she lived under the Sloans’ protection.
 But that didn’t mean they were okay with what happened.

 What about mom and dad and Quinn?
 She remembered what Quinn told her about Turimam, over a year ago—how he’d threatened to make the Morgendorffers pariahs in Balmora.
 The Grilvayns probably didn’t have as much power as Turimam did, but they had some.
 More than mom and dad did, at any rate.

 Her damned stupid kiss might have ruined her family’s chances.

 Tomal took her out for yet another lakeside picnic later in the morning.
-They stretched out in the shade of an emperor parasol mushroom and gazed across the gleaming waters to the verdant foothills north of Lake Amaya where Daria had accompanied Jane on the last leg of her pilgrimage.
+They stretched out in the shade of an emperor parasol mushroom and gazed across the shining waters to the verdant foothills north of Lake Amaya, where Daria had accompanied Jane on the last leg of her pilgrimage.